pombredanne/centidb/docs/concepts.rst

 indexes, hidden behind a command language.
 You ask the database a question about the facts held in the tables, and the database responds with a set of records answering the question.
-A client library manages talking to the database over the network and all aspects of transforming the database protocol and result format into simple types useful from within the user's programming language.
+A client library manages talking to the database over the network and all aspects of transforming its protocol and result format into simple types useful from within the user's programming language.

-Databases systems provide a huge set of features that are often taken for granted, underused or misunderstood entirely.
-A specific example of this is the *query planner*: an often large and complex component responsible for deciding on the best order to read facts from the tables, and which (if any) indexes defined seem to apply usefully to the query.
-For the common case of simply having some component that knows how to store data, and how to quickly answer simple questions about that data, a complete database system might be a rather large hammer for a small nail, depending on the application.
+Database systems provide a huge set of features that are often taken for granted, underused or misunderstood entirely.
+A specific example of this is the *query planner*: an often large and complex component responsible for deciding on the best approach to read facts from the tables, and which (if any) indexes defined seem to apply usefully to the query.
+For the common case of simply having some component that knows how to store data, and how to quickly answer basic questions about that data, a complete database system might be a rather large hammer for a small nail, depending on the application.

 There is also a high upfront cost associated with using a traditional database system.
 Before data can be stored a *schema* must be designed, and its implementation managed somehow.
-This may entail writing a set of DML scripts full of ``CREATE TABLE`` statements, or spending an afternoon reading your Object-Relational Mapper's documentation to remember the precise set of incantations required to represent a simple string or define a relationship.
+This may entail writing a set of DML scripts full of ``CREATE TABLE`` statements, or spending an afternoon reading your Object-Relational Mapper's documentation to discover the precise set of incantations required to represent a simple string or define a relationship.

 This fixed cost is a large part of what originally motivated the use of NoSQL